 This post was originally written by my friend, Tara Rayburn.
 (She is a distributor for Young Living oils.
-I am partial to Plant Therapy essential oils nowadays for their quality and affordability, but if you're interested in YL, contact Tara here.)
+I am partial to these essential oils nowadays for their quality and affordability, but if you're interested in YL, contact Tara here.)
 In this post she helps us understand the basics and beyond.
 Here's Tara…

 Remember when doctors used to make house calls carrying a “little black bag?”
 Yeah, honestly, I don’t even have a memory of that either.
 I did hear about those days from my parents and grandparents, as well as in old movies.